uvaai/pdp/_schedules/3 Spring 2021/index.md

 1. Read more of the syllabus, below.
 2. [Install](/python/en/installing) Python.

-## Deadlines
+## Deadlines and schedule

+It can be difficult to work consistently, especially when you are working from home and also, being unfamiliar with a subject, unsure how much work something will take.
+This is why we will provide you with a day-by-day schedule for each of the modules.
+Hopefully, this will enable you to better spread the load.
+The schedule for each of the modules can be found on the overview-page.

-Deadlines for each of the modules can be found in their respective overview pages.
+Deadlines for each of the modules can be found in their respective schedules.
 If you think you will not make a deadline, send us an email *before* the deadline has expired, so we can try to find a suitable solution.

+### Morning meetings

+To further assist you in working consistently, following a schedule, and to provide you with some necessary social contact, we will organize daily morning meetings.

+TODO TIM

 ## Asking questions